python/devguide/index.rst

 Quick Links
 -----------

-Here are some links that you may find you refererence frequently while contributing to Python.
+Here are some links that you may find you reference frequently while contributing to Python.

 * `Issue tracker <http://bugs.python.org/>`_